Navigating change: Sumeet Bhojani on Godrej's strategic rebranding for modern relevance

 revised- Sumeet Bhojani

-Over a century old yet not shy of reinventing itself.
-Late last year, the Godrej Enterprises Group unveiled a new brand identity, marking more than just a visual refresh.
-The rebranding came on the heels of the Godrej Group’s structural split, which saw the family-owned conglomerate reorganise into two separate entities: Godrej Enterprises Group and Godrej Industries Group.
+Over a century old and still evolving.
+Late last year, Godrej Enterprises Group (GEG) unveiled a refreshed brand identity—marking more than just a visual update.
+The rebranding followed the Godrej Group’s structural split, which saw the family-owned conglomerate reorganised into two independent entities: Godrej Enterprises Group, which now functions as a stand-alone business, and Godrej Industries Group, which houses the group’s listed companies including Godrej Consumer Products, Godrej Properties, Godrej Agrovet, and Godrej Industries.

-Godrej Enterprises Group, now functioning as a stand-alone conglomerate, boasts a diverse portfolio that includes aerospace, defence, energy solutions, locks and security, furniture, consumer durables, intralogistics, and real estate.
+Godrej Enterprises Group now operates a diverse portfolio spanning aerospace, defence, energy solutions, locks and security, furniture, consumer durables, intralogistics, and real estate.

-In a conversation with Sumeet Bhojani, head of brand and strategic insights at Godrej Enterprises Group, we decode the new brand playbook from internal storytelling to external rollout and how behavioural data, employee alignment, and stakeholder trust are shaping the next chapter for one of India’s most respected business houses.
+In an era where legacy conglomerates are rethinking relevance, how is Godrej balancing continuity with change?
+We speak with Sumeet Bhojani, head of brand and strategic insights at Godrej Enterprises Group, to unpack the brand’s post-rebrand playbook — from internal storytelling to data-led rollouts and stakeholder alignment — shaping the next chapter for one of India’s most respected business houses.

 From tricolour to purple: The symbolism of change

-One of the most visible shifts was the move from GEG’s iconic tricolour palette to a singular lead colour: purple.
+One of the most visible shifts was the move from Godrej Enterprises Group’s iconic tricolour palette to a singular lead colour: purple.
 Chosen deliberately, purple stands for aspiration, confidence, and consistency—a unifying element across touchpoints in a highly diversified portfolio.

 “By using a single lead colour, we ensured a cleaner, more distinctive identity.
 It also makes our communication a lot more coherent across businesses and channels,” Bhojani explains.